- All Ages

 Yes, there is an onsite restaurant.

-Pollok Country Park has not told us if they are fully wheelchair friendly.
+No, Pollok Country Park is not wheelchair friendly.

-Pollok Country Park has not told us if they are fully pushchair friendly.
+No, Pollok Country Park have stated they are not pushchair friendly.

 Pollok Country Park has not told us if they are dog friendly.